Mount Fairweather: Geography

 Mount Fairweather is located right above Glacier Bay in the Fairweather Range of the Saint Elias Mountains.
 Mount Fairweather also marks the northwest extremity of the Alaska Panhandle.

 Like many peaks in the St. Elias Mountains, Mount Fairweather has great vertical relief due to its dramatic rise from Glacier Bay.
-However, due to poor weather in the area, this effect is usually obscured with the clouds which often hides the summit from view.
+However, due to often inclement weather in the area, this effect is usually obscured with the clouds which often hides the summit from view.

-Known in the Tlingit language as Tsalxhaan, it is said this mountain and Yaas'éit'aa Shaa (Mt.
-St. Elias) were originally next to each other but had an argument and separated.
-Their children, the mountains in between the two peaks, are called Tsalxhaan Yatx'i (Children of Tsalxaan.)